imAIgene-Dream3D/BEHAV3D/chatbot/README.md

 3. saved YAML configuration for intended settings;
 4. discovered result files for evidence that a step actually ran.

 A saved configuration is not execution evidence.
-Historical reference profiles are examples only and must never generate an edit action by themselves.
+A biological name is never a method or value selector.
+Default guidance is expressed in measurable properties such as object size, overlap, one-frame displacement, topology, cadence, and signal persistence.
+Dataset-specific notes are used only when they are present in the live experiment reference for the current dataset.

 ### Guidance and RAG